 I’ve already mentioned the safety measures you’ll find in place in the attraction queues and the loading of the ride vehicles.
 You may be wondering about wait times because of this.
-Even with the reduced capacity of the ride vehicles, the wait times are lower than visiting during normal operations.
 Wait times have increasingly crept up over the months as more people are coming, but they are still lower than normal.
-Wait times are anywhere from 10 min to 60 minutes.
+Wait times are anywhere from 15 min to 90 minutes, depending on the attraction.
 On a typical day at Magic Kingdom, it’s not unusual for the most popular attractions to have wait times over two hours and even up to three hours on a particularly busy day.
 Another thing to keep in mind is that wait times are often lower than posted.
-During my last visit in October, the Haunted Mansion had a posted wait time of 25 minutes, but I only waited for 15 minutes.
+During my last visit, the Haunted Mansion had a posted wait time of 25 minutes, but I only waited for 15 minutes.
 The Jungle Cruise had a wait time posted of 35 minutes, but I only waited 20 minutes.
 So don’t let the posted wait times keep you from getting in line!

 10 – Dining